dlumian/PythonBasics/README.md

 - Markdowns
   - [DsTopics.md](./Markdowns/DsTopics.md): Briefly summarizes data science concepts and types of analysis
   - [HelpfulTools.md](./Markdowns/HelpfulTools.md): Guide to setting up a workspace with modern tools such as debugging, tests, and Python environments
+  - [ModelEvaluation.md](./Markdowns/ModelEvaluation.md): Descriptions of how model training should be conducted and evaluated
   - [PackageImportance.md](./Markdowns/PackageImportance.md): Elaborates on the value and benefits of properly creating modular code and following best practices
 - PythonBasics
   - [Basics.ipynb](./PythonBasics/Basics.ipynb): Guide to datatypes and basic Python functionality-helpful for those who may need additional practice before the ML oriented examples